Gull Bay First Nation: Reserve

 The Gull Bay First Nation has reserved for itself the 3940 ha Gull River 55 Indian Reserve.
 The community of Gull Bay is located on this reserve.

+The reserve was created as part of the Robinson Superior Treaty in 1850.
+That same year, the Hudson's Bay Company (HBC) moved its trading post there from Wabinosh Bay (about 10 mi to the north on Lake Nipigon).
+The post, known as Nipigon or Fort Nipigon, operated an outpost at Red Rock (now known as Nipigon) from 1864 to 1871.
+It was headquarters of the Nipigon District from 1881 to 1892.
+In 1900, the post was renamed to Nipigon House (to avoid confusion with Red Rock, which was renamed Nipigon), and renamed again in 1954 to Gull Bay.
+In 1959, the post became part of the HBC Northern Stores Department, which ran it as a "Northern Store" until it closed in 1972.

 Land claims

 Reserve size

 The First nations signatories of the Robinson Superior Treaty were unfamiliar with the unit of the mile, and assumed it was the size of a league.
 The treaty gave each band a reserve of 16 square miles, which was much smaller than what the signatories expected.
 As soon as the error was noticed, the first nations notified the crown of the issue, and surveyors corrected the problem except for a few reserves, such as the Gull Bay First Nation, considered too far and too remote.
 The Gull Bay first nation filed a claim with the government of Canada on the issue of the size of their reserve in 2016.

 Timber rights

 In 2016, the band voted to accept a 8.1 million dollar settlement from the government over timber royalties on the reserve.